cubiclesoft/ultimate-web-scraper/docs/http.md

 This static function takes apart a URL and breaks it up into "scheme", "authority", "login", "host", "port", "path", "query", "queryvars", and "fragment" pieces.
 In many cases, this function works where the PHP parse_url() function fails.
 It also breaks up the query string (the part after the question mark '?') into name => array of values pairs.

-This function can also occasionally handle broken/incomplete URLs but don't rely on that.
+This static function can also occasionally handle broken/incomplete URLs but don't rely on that.
 This function can handle more URLs and is more accurate than the built-in parse_url() function in PHP.

 Example usage: